 Reviews You Can Rely On

-We tested kids robots from Makeblock, Sphero, Nintendo, and more to find the perfect STEM experience for your child
+We tested 8 great kids robots kits from Makeblock, Sphero, Nintendo, and more to find the perfect STEM experience for your child.

 gearlab tested logo